 VARLEE S. FOFANA (Liberia, Guinea, South Africa) is a student at the African Leadership Academy in South Africa and a contributor to Global Youth & News Media's World Teenage Reporting Project>Tolerance Profile Challenge.
 He is a Liberian who lived in Kouankan, Guinea, as a refugee during the Liberian Civil War.
 From this experience, he became inspired to write stories.
 He is one of 10 scholars in the SMART Liberia Educational Advancement College Readiness Program and an alumnus ambassador of the Yale Young African Scholars.
 His account of growing up in a refugee camp as accepted as part of the World Teenage Reporting Project and won first place in News Decoder’s 8th Storytelling Contest for its member schools .
 News Decoder is an educational news service that helps young people make sense of international news and a partner in the Global Youth & News Media Prize.

 JOSH LAPORTE (Belgium, Bosnia-Herzegovina) is head of the Internews country program in Sarajevo to enhance media development and media literacy.
-He has been lead project coordinator at the International Press Institute, a global network of editors, journalists and media executives defending press freedom since 1950.
-Previously he was a senior advisor at Project Syndicate, an international media organization that publishes and syndicates commentary and analysis on a variety of global topics and led media development at the European Journalism Centre, directing programs across Sub-Saharan Africa and Latin America that used an advocacy-strengthening approach focused on youth media literacy, journalist safety, diversity/accountability reporting and access to independent information.
+He has been lead project coordinator at the International Press Institute and headed media development at the European Journalism Centre (2006 to 2020), directing programs across Sub-Saharan Africa and Latin America that used an advocacy-strengthening approach focused on youth media literacy, journalist safety, diversity/accountability reporting and access to independent information.
 A permanent resident of Belgium, he holds United States citizenship.
 He is a board member at Global Youth & News Media.

 DR. ARALYNN ABARE MCMANE (France, USA) is director of The Global Youth & News Media Prize.
 She specializes in news media youth engagement, news/media literacy and has worked with WAN-IFRA (The World Association of Newspapers and News Publishers), UNESCO and dozens of individual media outlets.
 She has also worked in international journalism, journalism education and research for news and academic organizations based in Europe and in the United States, as well as in news media development around the world.